Gokul712003/Youtube_transcipt_agent/README.md

 Create a `.env` file in the project root with the following variables:
 - `GOOGLE_API_KEY`: Your Google API key for Gemini model access

-## Usage

-Once the application is running, open your browser and navigate to the URL shown in the terminal (typically http://localhost:7777).

-In the playground interface:
-1. Paste a YouTube URL
-2. The assistant will automatically extract and process the transcript
-3. Ask questions about the video content for additional insights

 ## Requirements

 See requirements.txt for a list of dependencies.